In the beginning, it’s cute and cuddly as we all love to hold our precious bundles… But now your baby won’t sleep unless held.

 7. Try Using A Pacifier

-So if your baby won’t sleep unless held, you can try using a pacifier as an added comforter, but it’s not essential if you would not like to use one.
+Pacifiers are a very personal choice and some babies may not enjoy using them… So if your newborn won’t sleep unless held, you can try using a pacifier as an added comforter, but it’s not essential if you would not like to use one.

 These cute dishwasher-safe orthodontic pacifiers have a teat that is designed to allow for a natural sucking motion, reducing pressure on the jaw and teeth, and preventing teeth misalignment!
 Their heart-shaped shield also fits perfectly under baby’s nose for easy breathing making them the perfect pacifier for your baby!